Prevailing Wage and Davis-Bacon Compliance in Wisconsin

 Even though there is no statewide requirement, federal Davis-Bacon standards apply when a project is federally funded:

 - Fringe Benefits: May include health insurance, retirement plans, or paid leave.
-Under Davis-Bacon, contractors can either offer bona fide benefits or pay the equivalent amount in cash on top of the basic wage.
+Contractors can offer bona fide benefits or pay the equivalent in cash on top of the basic wage.

 - Total Hourly Rate = Basic Hourly Rate + Fringe Benefit Amount

-Contractors on federally funded projects in Wisconsin must ensure wages (including fringe benefits) at least meet the Davis-Bacon determination for the project's location and job classifications.
+Contractors on federally funded Wisconsin projects must ensure wages (including fringe benefits) meet at least the Davis-Bacon determination for the project's location and job classifications.

 Compliance for Contractors and Subcontractors